aleggs0/segment-nuclei/README.md

 # segment-cell-division
-A neural network to identify cell division
+A neural network to detect cell division

 Run train.py to train; then run get_predictions.py to generate predictions for images in a folder (warning: images must all be of same size for get_predictions)

-Our dataset:
+About our dataset:
-- preimplantation mouse embryos
+- mouse embryos, preimplantation
+- fluorescent stain on nuclei
 - light sheet microscopy
-- fluorescent stain on nuclei
 - each nucleus has diameter approx. 30 pixels
-- cells labelled as 1 if about to divide, between 0 and 1 if dividing soon, and 0 if not dividing soon
+- for ground truth, cells were labelled as 1 if about to divide, between 0 and 1 if dividing soon, and 0 if not dividing soon
 - training data has ~500 instances of cell divisions captured in ~8000 2D images

 To set up the environment, we used